-Businesses must be able to determine the risks they’re taking when extending credit to a customer.
-There are different ways to determine if a customer is creditworthy.
-One method is to look over the business’ financials and another is to check its trade references.
+Businesses must be able to determine the risks they’re taking when extending credit or net terms payment options to a customer.
+Floating net terms (i.e. waiting 30 days to get paid) impacts their cash flow.
+There are different ways to determine if a customer is creditworthy and if you should offer them trade credit.
+One method is to pay for a business credit scores report and another is to check the trade references.
+The trade references are typically collected in a credit application form.

-In this article, you’ll learn all about trade references, including why they are beneficial to your business and how to get and maintain trade references.
+In this article, you’ll learn all about trade references, including why they are beneficial to your business, how they impact credit limit decisions, and how to get and maintain trade references.

-Trade references may be used in different ways.
-When you apply for credit terms with a new supplier, the supplier may call your trade references directly, while another supplier decides to use a Dun & Bradstreet (D&B) business credit report.
+As a buyer, it's important to know that trade references may be used in different ways.
+When you apply for credit terms with a new supplier, the supplier may call your trade references directly, while another supplier decides to use credit reporting agencies such as a Dun & Bradstreet (D&B) business credit report, experian, or equifax to view credit ratings.
+These can cost between $50 - $150 USD, so you can see why it's easier to check trade references.

 However, consistently paying on time will speak volumes to your credibility and will carry a lot of weight.
 At some point, you might miss a payment due to something outside of your control.
 If you have a stellar payment history, one missed payment is not likely to damage your relationship with that particular supplier or vendor.